OmarAhmedAbdelAziz/Jesse-Pinkman-in-Breaking-Bad-Detection-and-Tracking-using-YOLOv7/README.md

 ===========================================================================

 Jesse Pinkman is one of the best characters in the history of movies and series.
 Noone doesn't love Jesse Pinkman.
-So, we will do our ptoject for him.
+So, we will do our ptoject for him by choosing random shots from Breaking Bad Series.

 Video Link: https://drive.google.com/file/d/1b9EkXpIe88FPChibsv_dv-Zdf4nEoZ-R/view?usp=share_link